teddokano/MusicReactor/README.md

 Each red, green and blue channels are controlled by same waveform continuously but different phases.
 It makes color gradations.
 White LED is also controlled with the gradation control but it triggered by audio peak in single-shot.

-To enhance light effect, all channel brightness are controlled by PWM on addition to gradation control.
+To enhance light effect, all channel brightness are controlled by PWM on addition to the gradation control.
-The gradation control controls the brightness in output current.
-User can add brightness modulation by PWM control.
+(The gradation control controls the brightness in output current control.
+User can add brightness modulation by PWM control.)

 ### Stepper motor controller
-Stepper motor is just an option on this demo.
+Stepper motor is just an option in this demo.
-The demo programignores absence of stepper motor controller.
+If the stepper motor controller is not connected, the demo just ignores its absence.

-PCA9629A is the stepper motor controller and "Five PCA9629 Stepper Motors Controller Board" is used.
+PCA9629A is the stepper motor controller and its "Five PCA9629 Stepper Motors Controller Board" is used.
 There are 5 motors but all motor controllers are controlled by same target address:0xE0 (0x70 in 7 bit presentation).
 The 0xE0 is the ALLCALL address in PCA9629A.
-Using this address, all stepper motor controllers in same way.
+Using this address, all stepper motor controllers in same way regardless to the setting of I²C target address setting.
 The 0xE0 is the ALLCALL address in PCA9955B too.
 To avoid the conflict, the ALLCALL adress in PCA9955B is masked.
 Since all motor controller is operated with one target address, any number of controller can run on this demo.
 No need to be 5 motors always.

 After the system reset, the motors go home position to align direction of the arm on spindle.
-After that, the rotation is started.
+Then the rotation is started.
 The motor rotation direction switched by peak detection.
 All motor actions are synchronized by command from MCU.

 # Setup
 ## Hardware
 This demo requires "MIMXRT1010-EVK", "OM13483" (or "PCA9955B-ARD").
 The stepper motor controllers are option.
+On addition to those, user need to prepare an interface board by him/her-self.

 ### Interface board (Arduino shield type analog interface board)
-On addition to that, user need to prepare an interface board by him/her-self.
-The interface board can be built either simple or flexible circuit.
+The interface board can be built either way: simple or flexible versions.

 #### Interface board with simple circuit
 The simple circuit board can be made very easy.
-It can be implemented with few passive components.
+A few passive components and connectors.
-It just forms connect 3.5mm audio jacks in parallel, simple diode detecotr circuit.
+It just forms connect 3.5mm audio jacks in parallel and simple diode detecotr circuit.
-The music signal on 3.5mm jack transformed to audio amplitude waveform and fed into MCU AD-conveter input pin.
+The detector converts the music signal on 3.5mm jack to audio amplitude waveform and fed into MCU AD-conveter input pin.

-This circuit is recommended for first try because it's very simple.
+This circuit may be good for first try because it's very simple.
 However, this type is sensitive for input signal level.
 This demo is expecting to have consumer audio line level.
 If it is less than expected, the demo will not react to the music.
-User need to adjust output volume on music source device.
+User need to adjust output volume on music source device carefully.

 ![simple_interface.jpg](https://github.com/teddokano/MusicReactor/blob/main/references/pictures/simple_interface.jpg)
 _Interface board: simple circuit version_

 #### Interface board with flexible circuit
 Another option could be more analog processing on the interface board.
-This sample is called "flexible interface".
-This interface handle smaller input signal level.
+This sample is called "flexible interface" because this version can accept wider range of input signal level.
-This circuit is having 100Hz LPF and op-amp based rectifier with gain.
+This circuit is having 100Hz LPF (for ease of detecting beat) and op-amp based rectifier with gain.
-If the signal level is too big, a VR in input can be used for attenuation.
+If the signal level is too big, a VR in input stage can be used for attenuation.

 ![flexible_interface.jpg](https://github.com/teddokano/MusicReactor/blob/main/references/pictures/flexible_interface.jpg)
 _Interface board: flexible circuit version_